 Requirement Description:

-The VNF shall support to compare the owned resource state with the parsed resource state from VNFD (VNF Description) by the VNFM.
-The VNF can query the parsed resource state by the VNFM from the OAM.
-The VNF shall send an alarm to the OAM if the two resource states are inconsistent.
-This comparing process can be triggered periodically by the VNF, or the administrator can manually trigger the VNF to perform the comparing process.
+The VNF shall support setting the threshold for traffic limit (e.g. throughput) and reporting the operation status to OAM.
+When a VNF traffic does not reach the threshold, but operation status (e.g. traffic congestion) is reported to the OAM by the VNF, the OAM will find that VNF is abnormal.
+Then the abnormal detection of the VNF will be initiated.

+.

 Note: The virtualisation layer provides the execution environment for the VNF.
 The security of the virtualisation layer is a base of the VNF security.
 Whether VNFs are run on the trusted virtualisation layer or not is based on operator's decision.